-McCoy Global recommends inspecting lift cylinders at the beginning of each shift prior to hoisting to ensure that the integrity of the rod ends have not been compromised.
-Damaged lift cylinders must be immediately repaired or replaced.
+McCoy Global recommends inspection of the lift cylinders at the beginning of each shift prior to hoisting to ensure that the integrity of the rod ends has not been compromised.
+Lift cylinders found to have fractures or deformations must immediately be quarantined until repaired and recertified (see illustration 3.2.3).